Cute Poison

 "Cute Poison" is the fourth episode of the first season of the television series Prison Break.
-It first aired on September 12, 2005 in the United States.
+It first aired on September 12, 2005, in the United States.
 The episode is directed by Matt Earl Beesley and written by series producer Matt Olmstead.
 The words "Cute Poison", one of Michael Scofield's (Wentworth Miller) tattoos, are a mnemonic for CuSO4 (copper sulfate) and H3PO4 (phosphoric acid), the two ingredients needed for the third part in his escape plan.
 Also, his new cellmate Charles "Haywire" Patoshik (Silas Weir Mitchell) notices Michael's tattoos and may expose his escape plans.
 Michael has to stop him and get his old cellmate, Fernando Sucre (Amaury Nolasco), back.

 Plot

-Michael is three days behind on his plan to free his brother, particularly with his new insomniac cell mate, Haywire (Silas Weir Mitchell), whom he witnesses take some tablets to stay lucid, but escape when the doctors leave, describing them as "invisible handcuffs".
+Michael is three days behind on his plan to free his brother, particularly with his new insomniac cellmate, Haywire (Silas Weir Mitchell), whom he witnesses taking some tablets to stay lucid, but escape when the doctors leave, describing them as "invisible handcuffs".
 He then notices Michael's tattoo and sees the hidden "maze" in it.

 Meanwhile, Veronica Donovan (Robin Tunney) meets with Nick Savrinn (Frank Grillo) from "Project Justice", who wants to assist.
 They question Lincoln regarding the evidence, which he insists was planted.
 Sucre (Amaury Nolasco) is visited by his cousin, Hector Avila (Kurt Caceres), who tells him that Maricruz (Camille Guaty) is with him now.
 He eventually gets hold of Maricruz, and learns that Hector told her lies to get her not to come.
 With this new development, Sucre urges Michael to get him back into the cell.

 Michael manages to get hold of two chemicals and uses them to corrode a pipe underneath the infirmary as part of the escape plan.
 He returns to his cell and notices Haywire has drawn his entire tattoo and ponders the pathway.
 Michael purposely injures himself to get the officers to take Haywire away before the plan is exposed.
 Sucre gets transferred back to Michael's cell and continues the plan.
 Agent Kellerman (Paul Adelstein) suspects that Scofield may try to break Lincoln out and orders to transfer Scofield out the very next day.